-- Governmental activities. - Increasing results may indicate that a local government is not systematically investing in capital assets which may indicate increasing deferred replacement or maintenance cost. - The unfavorable rating is due to increases in accumulated depreciation over the past few years which were greater than the increases in capital assets.
-With the increase in the capital outlay in the capital projects funds, this number should improve over the next few fiscal years.
+- Governmental activities. - Increasing results may indicate that a local government is not systematically investing in capital assets which may indicate increasing deferred replacement or maintenance cost. - The inconclusive rating is due to increases in accumulated depreciation over the past few years which were greater than the increases in capital assets.
+The increase in fiscal year 2019 is primarily due to the first full year of depreciation recognized on street and stormwater projects which were completed at the end of fiscal year 2018.